CLI Reference

 quickstart

-No arguments or options.
+With no options, opens the interactive menu.
 Prints a structured overview of available workflows, their expected input shapes, the first win to look for in each path, and the recommended next step after you pick a workflow.

 If you are new to the package, start here before using demo.